 While it can be challenging to be a dog walker at FOHA, it can also be highly rewarding.
 For example, you may help a shy dog transform from fearful to confident and affectionate.
 You may help an energetic dog learn to walk better on a leash and therefore help its chances for adoption.
 Or you may simply provide comfort to an older dog that was returned to us through no fault of its own.

 The physical conditions at the shelter are often demanding: Many of the dogs are not leash-trained and have an excess of energy to expend on their walks.
 Dog-walking occurs under all weather conditions and can be intense physical exercise.

-You may find that those discomforts tend to be minor compared to the wonderful experience that can be had with FOHA dogs.
+We think you'll find that any discomforts are minor compared to the wonderful experience that can be had with FOHA dogs.
 We are their source of love, affection, and attention while they await their forever homes, and they are grateful for the time we spend with them.